mjdeka/74LVC125APW/README.md

-# 74LVC125APW consists of four non-inverting buffers/line drivers with 3-state outputs
+# 74LVC125APW
-(nY) that are controlled by the output enable input (nOE ).
+It consists of four non-inverting buffers/line drivers with 3-state outputs (nY) that are controlled by the output enable input (nOE ).
 A HIGH at nOE causes the